 From Google Drive

-- In Google Drive, double-click the Office file.
-This will open your file in Google Docs, Sheets, or Slides.
+- Double click a Microsoft Office file.
+It opens in Google Docs, Sheets, or Slides.

-- Password protected files will open in viewer.
+- Password protected files open in Viewer.
 Google Docs, Sheets, and Slides don't support password protected files.

 - On your computer, go to Gmail.